 There is a certain degree of nuance that historically accurate music takes on that makes it interesting to listen to.
-Even if you choose to not play on a period instrument, the style of the music should still be adhered to.
+Even if you choose not to play on a period instrument, the style of the music should still be adhered to.
 This style can be heavily influenced by the instrument the composer had access to at the time.
 This is one reason it’s important to learn about the differences in instruments.

-The organ has been around in some form or another since as least the 3rd century.
+The organ has been around in some form or another since at least the 3rd century.
 It is, as far as we know, the oldest of keyboard instruments.
-There are volumes of information that could be presented to talk about how organs work and there history.
+There are volumes of information that could be presented to talk about how organs work and their history.
 For the purpose of this article we’ll look at the organ in just a very general sense to get an idea of how they typically work.

 A pipe organ creates sound as air is pushed through pipes.
 The pipes on an organ are tuned to different notes.
 When a key on the organ is played, air is pushed through the corresponding pipe which makes the sound.

 Pipe organs can be small or they can be extremely large with even more than 10,000 pipes.
 Why are there so many pipes?
 The organ has set up pipes called “ranks” which are organized by timbre.
 For example one rank of pipes may make a sound similar to a clarinet, whereas another rank of pipes would sound closer to a trumpet.

 On many organs there are multiple keyboards, also called manuals, from where these pipes are controlled.
 “Stops” are used to control which ranks the keyboard controls.
 Each keyboard can control one or multiple ranks at one time.
 Stops are usually knobs or levers that are controlled by the performer.